Ethan-bro/RainCheck/README.md

 ## Usage

-> For the demos below (provided as YouTube video links), weather data is simulated to showcase the UI and weather-aware features.
+> For the demo below, real weather data is fetched from the API to showcase the UI and weather-aware features.
 > You can toggle between fake and real data by modifying the `useFakeData` variable in:
 > `src/main/java/data_access/WeatherApiService.java`.

 Modify the `useFakeData` variable as follows: